emartinezs44/SparkGCN/Readme.md

 It is implemented for the moment only the Cora example.
 The main program included in the CoraExample module starts a training process using only 140 labeled samples from the Cora dataset.

-You cna seen more info about the experiment in https://emartinezs44.medium.com/graph-convolutions-networks-ad8295b3ce57.
+You can read more info about the experiment in https://emartinezs44.medium.com/graph-convolutions-networks-ad8295b3ce57.